Do you need insulation in your home, and you’re looking for more information on a more traditional material like cellulose?

 Modern cellulose insulation is made from either 75 to 85 percent ground-up recycled paper or recycled denim.

 It is heavily treated – around 15 percent by volume – with boric acid, borax, or ammonium sulfate.
 While these chemicals aren’t known to be hazardous to people, they can be effective flame retardants and help reduce pest issues.

 Wet-applied cellulose has water added during the installation process.

 How Cellulose Insulation Works

-Wet spray cellulose has water added to it during the application process.
-The material has the same thermal and sound retardant properties as dense packing, according to the blog.
+Wet-applied spray cellulose has water added to it during the application process.
+The material has the same thermal and sound retardant properties as dense packing, according to the Energy Audit Blog.
 Wet spray cellulose is almost always installed in new construction before the drywall is put up.

-Reducing insulation to a number doesn’t tell the whole story, since heat flows in and out through radiation and convection.
-Heat loss through convection, or air flow, can account for nearly 40 percent of total energy loss in the home.
+Now, reducing insulation to a number doesn’t tell the whole story, since heat flows in and out through radiation and convection.
+Heat loss through convection, or airflow, can account for nearly 40 percent of total energy loss in the home.
 This is an issue if you are only using R-Value to choose your insulation.